rticommunity/rticonnextdds-examples/examples/connext_dds/detect_samples_dropped/README.md

 | replaced_dropped_sample_count | The number of samples replaced by the DataReader due to DDS_KEEP_LAST_HISTORY_QOS replacement. |
 | writer_removed_batch_sample_dropped_sample_count | The number of batch samples received by the DataReader that were marked as removed by the DataWriter. |

 For more information about the counters, please refer to the API Reference HTML documentation or the User Manuals.

 ## Example Description

-In this example we illustrate how to detect samples dropped for two reasons:
+In this example, we illustrate how to detect samples dropped for two reasons:
 - Exclusive Ownership.
 - Content Filter Topic.

 In order to force the samples dropped we will need to:
 - In the publisher side:

     - Create two DataWriters with different Exclusive Ownerships.
     - Both DataWriters write samples using different values for the element X, which we will filter out.
 - In the subscriber side:

     - Create a Content Filter Topic, filtering out specific values of element X.
     - Create a DataReader enabling Exclusive Ownership.

 The output of the subscriber application will look like:

 ```
 Samples dropped:
      ownership_dropped_sample_count 4
      content_filter_dropped_sample_count 3
 ```

 It means that four samples were dropped due to Exclusive Ownership and three samples